Self Storage Tips

 After choosing the right storage facility that fits your needs, it is essential that you pack your belongings in the storage unit correctly.
-We care about your belongings.
-Here are storage tips to consider for preventing damage and how to pack your unit:
+They have to be able to hold up for the duration of storage, and some require extra effort to stay in shape.
+Here are some storage tips to consider for preventing damage and packing your storage unit.

 - Use quality boxes and always pack them completely so they don’t collapse when stacked

 - Number or label boxes for easy identification

 - Place a protection barrier between concrete floor and your belongings.

 - Leave air space between items and the walls for ventilation.